mr-m0nkey/House-Keeper/README.md

 # House-Keeper
-A general purpose house keeping bot for my discord servers
+A general purpose bot for my discord servers